deuxfleurs-org/garage/doc/book/design/internals.md

   superseeded by the tombstone.
 This ensures that deleting the tombstone is safe and that no deleted value will come back in the system.

-Garage makes use of Sled's atomic operations (such as compare-and-swap and transactions) to ensure that only tombstones that have been correctly propagated to other nodes are ever deleted from the local entry tree.
+Garage uses atomic database operations (such as compare-and-swap and transactions) to ensure that only tombstones that have been correctly propagated to other nodes are ever deleted from the local entry tree.